ASL Airlines Flight Delay and Cancellation Compensation

 Flights arriving at EU airports✅ Covered

-These laws also apply to airlines from Iceland, Norway, and Switzerland.
-This means when you travel with any airline to, from, or within Europe, you likely have these rights.
-It’s important to be aware of these regulations – they exist to support you if issues arise with your flight.
-They make sure you’re not abandoned when your trip arrangements go awry.
+These laws also include airlines from Iceland, Norway, and Switzerland.
+This means if you’re traveling with any airline to, from, or within Europe, you probably have these rights.
+It’s important to be aware of these regulations – they’re there to help you if something goes wrong with your flight.
+They guarantee you’re not abandoned when your trip arrangements go awry.

 When You Are Not Entitled to Compensation

-ASL Airlines isn’t necessarily at fault when flights are delayed or cancelled.
-Occasionally, situations arise that the airline can’t control, like extreme weather or unexpected problems.
+ASL Airlines is not always at fault when flights are delayed or cancelled.
+Occasionally, situations arise that the airline has no control over, like severe weather conditions or unforeseen issues.

-For example, if there’s a sudden storm, an emergency at the airport, or a strike by air traffic controllers, ASL Airlines is not liable.
+For instance, if there’s unexpected severe weather, an urgent situation at the airport, or a strike by air traffic controllers, ASL Airlines isn’t responsible.
 These are called “extraordinary circumstances” that the airline is unable to prevent.

 Recent Flight Delays and Cancellations